scouten/146parks.blog/content/riverside/index.md

 bounds = {sw = [47.723, -117.552], ne = [47.777, -117.530]}
 cover = "es-4645-085"
 cover_cdn_key = "img/v1/2024/05/es-4645-085"
+cover_alt = "A misty forested hillside of pine and evergreen trees rising above rugged basalt cliffs, with low fog softening the ridge and pale gray sky beyond."
 +++

 Riverside is really many parks rolled together under one name.
 I had a few hours in one afternoon to explore it, which was not nearly enough, but what I saw I truly enjoyed.